n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.notiontrigger.md

 [Notion](https://notion.so) is an all-in-one workspace for your notes, tasks, wikis, and databases.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/notion/).
+///

 ## Events